Blending technology with human capabilities (automation and AI)

 Hilton is one of the most widely cited use cases for how an organization can successfully use AI and automation for recruitment.
 The hospitality giant managed to reduce its recruitment cycle from 43 days to 5 by adopting innovative HR technology.
 In a candidate-driven market Hilton wanted to ensure that they can capture and hold the attention of potential prospects.
 Its previously lengthy and cumbersome recruitment process did neither of those.
 They implemented the following: Interviewing tools rooted in Artificial Intelligence that allow the company to interview candidates simultaneously without the recruiter being present.
 By doing this they reduced their process by 88%.

 Additionally, with the implementation of the new hiring software, a combination of video interviews and AI-based predictive technologies helped Hilton focus on sourcing the right talent.
 These tools were able to assess a candidate’s intonation, vocabulary and nonverbal gestures to identify traits commonly associated with top performers

 Onboarding (& offboarding)

-Onboarding employees centers around verifying and signing documents and forms, setting new starters up on internal systems and granting access to various tools, raising device requests etc. It is when “new employees decide to stay engaged or become disengaged.”
+Onboarding employees centres around verifying and signing documents and forms, setting new starters up on internal systems and granting access to various tools, raising device requests etc. It is when “new employees decide to stay engaged or become disengaged.”
 (T-HQ)